HPC Frequently Asked Questions

 Answer: Log in problems can occur for a number of reasons.
 If you cannot log into one of ARC’s systems, please check the following:

 - Is your PID password expired?
 Try logging into my.vt.edu.
 If you cannot log in there, then your PID password has likely expired and needs to be changed.
-(This is a problem independent of ARC.)
+(Contact 4Help for help with this issue.)

 - Are you on-campus?
 If you are not on-campus, you will need to connect to the Virginia Tech VPN in order to access ARC’s systems.

-- Is the address correct?
+- Is the hostname correct?
 Please check the name of the login node(s) for the system you are trying to access.
-For example, to log into BlueRidge, the address is not blueridge.arc.vt.edu but rather blueridge1.arc.vt.edu or blueridge2.arc.vt.edu.
+For example, for login to Cascades, the hostname is not cascades.arc.vt.edu but rather cascades1.arc.vt.edu or cascades2.arc.vt.edu.

 - Do you have an account?
 You must request an account on a system before you can log in.